 Foundation Repair Solutions

 Finding out that you have a foundation problem can be pretty unnerving.
-Your home’s foundation, after all, is probably its most important component, because everything in your home — including your home itself — ultimately rests on this foundation.
-But you can rest assured that the vast majority of foundation problems can be repaired — permanently.
+Your foundation is the most important component of your home—everything in it ultimately rests on its foundation.
+But you can rest assured that the vast majority of foundation problems can be repaired permanently.
 Which means, in most cases, you won’t have to replace your foundation.

 NSquare tailors each foundation repair solution to your home’s unique needs.
 We do this based on a variety of factors, including your home’s foundation type (poured or block) and the composition of the soil underneath and around your home.